tum-esm/utils/docs/pages/api-reference.md

 parse_timezone_string("UTC-02:00")  # returns -2
 ```

-  You are required to pass a datetime object in can the utc offset for the
+  You are required to pass a datetime object in case the utc offset for the
   passed timezone is not constant - e.g. for "Europe/Berlin".